skiggety/skiggety-utils/README.md

 misc TODO's:: (run 'todo' or 'dashboard' for the full sorted list) <!-- (IGNORE_TODO) -->
 ===============================================================

-- TODO TODO TODO: output license summary in interactive programs (like you're supposed to)??
+- TODO^3: output license summary in interactive programs (like you're supposed to)??
-- TODO TODO TODO: commit initial skigg-utils, to get to parity with what I already like to use
+- TODO^3: commit initial skigg-utils, to get to parity with what I already like to use
 - TODO: document usage of commands
-- TODO TODO TODO: write a program to abbreviate output for use in the dashboard.
+- TODO^3: write a program to abbreviate output for use in the dashboard.
 You should be able to specify a maximum number of lines and pipe output through it, and it will do something like "head" or "tail" if necessary, but also display information about how many lines were removed/kept/found-in-total
-  - TODO TODO: once we can abbreviate, maybe choose the linecounts for different things dynamically depending on the terminal size
+  - TODO^2: once we can abbreviate, maybe choose the linecounts for different things dynamically depending on the terminal size
-- TODO TODO TODO: consider supporting zsh
+- TODO^3: consider supporting zsh
-- TODO TODO: music rotator thingy
+- TODO^2: music rotator thingy
-- TODO TODO: collect data on email inbox, etc. and auto-generate graphs for the dashboard
+- TODO^2: collect data on email inbox, etc. and auto-generate graphs for the dashboard
   - TODO: set up router
-    - TODO TODO: help set up local dns
+    - TODO^2: help set up local dns
-  - TODO TODO: set up NAS
+  - TODO^2: set up NAS
-- TODO TODO TODO: try some editable vim macros
+- TODO^3: try some editable vim macros
-- TODO TODO: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
+- TODO^2: automatically graph gmail progress outstanding messages, by writing a program that takes a url or gmail search string and monitors it.
 You can check in on the graph periodically to make sure you're on track.
   - TODO: find a tool that can show graphs of provided data on the command line
-- TODO TODO: have a way to open the github webpage from inside a git repo from the command line.
+- TODO^2: have a way to open the github webpage from inside a git repo from the command line.
 You can use "open <URL>" on a mac, for example, and scripts like what you use for automatic git pushing can use it to help you get PR's going fast.
-- TODO TODO TODO: set up a git hook system so you can add multiple scripts.
+- TODO^3: set up a git hook system so you can add multiple scripts.
 For example, I'd like to block commits that include "XXX", irrespective of any other commit hooks.
 That hook might be shared by a team or individual to me, and I'd like to be able to support both kinds without conflicts.
 - TODO: mini-project: raspberry pi backup machine, and the software to run it.
 - TODO: "playbot", a program that tunes in youtube livestreams, video meetings, watch later, podcasts and your personal dashboards, automatically.
 Great as an information radiator.
 - TODO: inforad (chrome extension?) information radiator
 - TODO: systematized config (automate the configuration I always want anyway)
-    - TODO TODO: hook up to google drive
+    - TODO^2: hook up to google drive
 - TODO: help set up home data center?
 - TODO: put a directory in skigg-utils that contains reference/demo code that shows you how to do certain things
 - TODO: implement ratcheting that can be used for code coverage, number of intstances of a string, number of lint failures, etc. It should be usable as part of a pre-merge hook for git and/or blocking a github pull request